 As a production specialist for Capital Sign Solutions, Adam Jordan’s job focuses on quality and deadlines.
 “It’s my job to ensure that all our products meet Capital Sign Solution’s high standards with the speed and accuracy our customers expect,” he says.
 “We strive to provide the best sign experience possible, and I truly believe it is our quality and professionalism that keeps are clients returning time and time again.”
 Adam’s colleagues say his attention to detail and his artistic talent make him great at his job.
 “I enjoy creating and seeing happy customers when the project goes up,” he says.
 “This job is always finding new ways to challenge my skills, and that is why I love it.”
 Working in the sign industry is a perfect fit for Adam, who loves creating art on and off the job.
 Adam has won numerous art competitions, painted murals for charity organizations, designed video game concepts and created board games funded by Kickstarter.
 You can also find him spending time with his young daughter.

-You can find CSS’s marketing administrator Margot Buermann on job sites and in the sign production studio taking pictures and checking out projects that are in the works.
-Margot likes keeping her finger on the pulse of the business because she is responsible for telling the company’s story on social media, via the CSS blog and in traditional media.
-As the front desk receptionist, she is often the first friendly face clients see when they visit the CSS office.
-“We have so many exciting things going on at CSS, and I love that I get to experience the company from all angles,” she says.
+As marketing administrator, Margot is responsible for telling our story on social media, via the CSS blog and in traditional media.
+“We have so may exciting projects at CSS, and I love that I get to experience the company from all angles,” she says.
 “I like seeing how a project takes shape from its beginning stages to the day the sign is installed.”
 Working in the sign industry is a good fit for Margot because art and design have been lifelong interests.
-Margot’s first job was working as an art counselor at a summer camp, she also has written for an international art magazine and worked as a sales associate for the Art Institute of Chicago.
 “Signs are art that have a business purpose,” she says.
-“They provide a snapshot of your brand, and tell the story of your company.”
-Most weekends you will find Margot at the farmer’s market looking for ingredients for new recipes to try at home.
+“They provide a snapshot of your brand and tell the story of your company.”
+Margot is also our front desk receptionist and is the first friendly face clients see when they visit the CSS office.
+Most weekends, you will find Margot at the farmer’s market looking for ingredients to try in new recipes.

 Shipping & Staging Coordinator